Festivals and Competitions

 Our Waterways Festival the second weekend of July is known for bringing together visitors and local folks to one of the most unusual and exciting weekends of competitions and summer entertainment anywhere in Northern Michigan.

 Sponsored by the Cheboygan Area Chamber of Commerce, the Waterways Festival (formerly Riverfest) has a long tradition in Cheboygan.
 It’s a true celebration of our river town life.
 It features a parade, kid’s day, the World Championship Wanigan Race, river clean up, wooden boat show, kayak races, concerts, great food, tournaments, and all kinds of summertime fun… right in the heart of downtown Cheboygan.

 The annual World Championship Wanigan Race is really something special and it takes place on Saturday of the festival.
 Back in the great days when Cheboygan was the logging capital of the north in the late 19th and early 20th centuries, or so the story goes, lumbermen would strap logs together and make a cooking raft to gather on and eat their hot meals.
 This Cheboygan Jaycees sponsored race keeps the tradition alive as teams of five (four paddlers and a cook) from all over compete with their versions of a “Wanigan.”

 From the Highway 33 Bridge down the Cheboygan River to the Lincoln Street Bridge, the teams paddle for glory while cooking chili and keeping it at a boil!

 Interested in joining the fun?
 Visit the Cheboygan Jaycees official website or contact the Cheboygan Area Chamber of Commerce and we’ll provide the details, the sign up forms, and raft specifications.
-This year’s Riverfest and World Championship Wanigan Race happens on the weekend of August (Date).
+This year’s Waterways Festival and World Championship Wanigan Race happens on the second weekend of July.
 Hope to see you there!